mapnik/mapnik.github.com/_posts/2012-06-17-mapnik-sprint-2012-day1.md

 To implement this Artem started researching the Boost.GIL IO extensions by [Christian Henning](http://lists.boost.org/boost-users/2008/09/40737.php), which have recently been [accepted into Boost](http://mateusz.loskot.net/2011/01/27/boost-gil-io-and-toolbox-extensions-accepted-into-boost/).

 AJ started messing with new bezier smoothing features that Artem added to Mapnik as part of his push on Compositing in core.
-AJ quickly found that the unintended uses of beziers (when they double back on themselves) can be gorgeous and give maps an hand drawn look:
+The goal was the [properly document](https://github.com/mapnik/reference.json/commit/66648bc7a403c6669f58dbb7e7cd404b55405232) the feature in [Mapnik's styling reference](https://github.com/mapnik/reference.json), but in testing AJ found the unintended uses of beziers (when they double back on themselves) can be gorgeous and give maps an hand drawn look:

 <a href="http://a.tiles.mapbox.com/v3/aj.sketchy.html#4.00/-14.60/-218.65">
 <img src="http://a.tiles.mapbox.com/v3/aj.sketchy/5/4/10.png" />